 When you visit Vietnam, make it a point to try the best Vietnamese street foods!
 If you’re wondering what to eat in Vietnam, explore 10 traditional Vietnamese dishes.

 Vietnam street foods came about over many years and have a long and complicated history.
 This history, which includes occupations by the Chinese, Japanese, and most notably, the French in Vietnam, has resulted in a cuisine that is a culmination of these influences as well as, the influences of their neighbors, Thailand and Cambodia.
+There are so many delicious flavors around Asia, also consider visiting Thailand (here are some Thailand travel tips and things to know before visiting Thailand).
 This set the scene for some of the best Vietnamese street foods to come about!

 10 Of The Best Vietnamese Street Foods To Try When You Visit Vietnam

 Cultural and climatological differences between three distinct areas in Vietnam, the north, the central highlands and the south, have contributed to a diverse culinary tradition.
 Although some of the ingredients, such as cilantro, scallions, rice noodles, oyster and fish sauce, green papaya, mint, lime, and mung bean sprouts, are present in many Vietnam street foods, the various methods of preparation bring forward a unique diversity of flavors.

 Wandering through the streets of the cities of Vietnam will present visitors with a variety of delightful street fare, and the following ten best Vietnamese street foods are must-haves for a visit to this wondrous country.